This page gives you information about endometriosis, its symptoms and laparoscopic (keyhole) surgery.

 Most patients will be able to go home the same day.
 Some patients however, may need to stay in hospital longer.
 The likelihood of this will be discussed with you before your surgery.

 Your gynaecologist will explain before the operation if you will need to have stitches removed.
 Stitches are usually removed around the 5th day after surgery.
-Please contact your GP’s surgery for an appointment with the practice nurse.
+Please contact your GP’s surgery to make an appointment with the practice nurse.

-Your gynaecologist will discuss your surgery with you before being discharged home and you may be given a follow-up clinic appointment.
+Your gynaecologist will discuss your surgery with you before you are discharged home.
+You may also be given a follow-up clinic appointment.

 Risks